Fay-Ok/FunctionalProgrammingWithJS/README.md

 # FunctionalProgrammingWithJS

-##S In this repository I add code snippets for different concepts in FP
+## In this repository I add code snippets for different concepts in FP
 ## Each file contains different examples for each concenpts
 ## Concepts like:
 ### Avoid share state